lukensmall/pkg_ping/README.md

 -U will only load mirrors with "USA", "Canada", and "CDN" in the label.
 This can be used with -u to only get Canada and CDN mirrors.

+(default verbosity) it shows how many mirrors are left processing (on a single line).
+It shows a '*' when it is DNS caching.

--v will show when it is fetching "ftplist" from one of the many hard coded mirrors, prints out the results sorted in reverse order by time or if it is timed out, or a download error, subsorts whether it is a USA mirror, further subsorts alphabetically. prints a line for each mirror which you can copy and paste into a root terminal to "install" a mirror.
+-v (verbosity) will show when it is fetching "ftplist" from one of the many hard coded mirrors, prints out the results sorted in reverse order by time or if it is timed out, or a download error, subsorts whether it is a USA mirror, further subsorts alphabetically. prints a line for each mirror which you can copy and paste into a root terminal to "install" a mirror.